 Email us at firstname.lastname@example.org or phone 04 470 4541.

 Getting here is easy.
 If you’re driving, there’s pay and display parking on streets around the Library, including 2 dedicated accessible parks on Molesworth Street.

 Pay and display parking all around the Library

 MetLink bus and train timetables

 He Tohu is fully wheelchair accessible.
 Come in on Aitken Street and take the lift to the ground floor.
 Our staff are ready if you’d like a hand with anything.

-We have free lockers you can use to store your things while you’re here.
+- a cloakroom and free lockers you can use to store your things while you’re here

-Browse the interesting items available in our retail space.
+- interesting items available for purchase in our shop.

 Nearby places to visit

 Carry on your experience at He Tohu by visiting some of the other places that make Aotearoa New Zealand run and tell our stories.